heptarch/heptarch.github.io/drafts/cone.md

 </span>

 SIMPLICIO. <span style="padding-left: 40px; display:block">
 The student distinguishes themselves by application, knowledge, and excellence, and what are these if not essential to the student?
-These are the properties I more properly mean by "merit", and which it is the goal of our examinations to assay.
+These are the properties I more properly mean by "merit".
+We wish to assay these essences.
 </span>

 SALVIATI. <span style="padding-left: 40px; display:block">